nicolaspayot/vue-ttt-game/README.md

 ## 👉 Step 0

 - Clone the repository on your computer: `git clone https://github.com/nicolaspayot/vue-ttt-game.git`
-- Install the dependencies: `npm install`
+- Install the dependencies: `yarn install`
-- Start the development server: `npm run serve`
+- Start the development server: `yarn serve`
 - Go to http://localhost:8080 and open the devtools 👀

 ## 👉 Step 1